King Bagdemagus: Legend

-King Bagdemagus (Bademagu) is a very different character in the Post-Vulgate Cycle, in which he is a companion of Gawain and Yvain.
+He is a very different character in the Post-Vulgate Cycle, in which he is a companion of Gawain and Yvain.
 Previously, he had also been the one who discovered the fate of Merlin in the course of his knight errant adventures having left the Round Table in anger after the admission of Tor, eventually becoming the King of Gorre.
-Bagdemagus fights for Arthur against King Claudas, and also comes close to being cruelly killed by King Pellinore when the latter finds out about the romance of Bagdemagus and his wife, but he is rescued by Gaheris.
-His death takes place in the Post-Vulgate Queste, after he discovers Mordred raping a young girl and then wounds him in a duel.
-Gawain, not knowing the identity of the knight who injured his brother, pursues Bagdemagus and gives him a mortal injury, but then despairs upon discovering the truth; Bagdemagus forgives Gawain before dying.
-In the Stanzaic Morte Arthur, Bagdemagus survives the Grail Quest and joins Lancelot's faction against Arthur in the civil war over Guinevere.
+His death takes place in the Post-Vulgate Queste, after he discovers Mordred raping a young girl and promptly wounds him in a duel.
+Gawain, not knowing the identity of the knight who injured his brother, pursues him and gives him a mortal injury, but then despairs upon discovering the truth; he forgives Gawain before dying.